rifyne/radiate-laravel/README.md

 radiate
 =======

-A Laravel 4 starter package with HTML5 Boiler Plate, Twitter Bootstrap, Font Awesome SCSS support and a pagodabox Boxfile.
+A Laravel 4 starter package with HTML5 Boiler Plate, Twitter Bootstrap, Font Awesome, SCSS support and a pagodabox Boxfile.

 ## What's been added